 But how could we model ontology in a way that the bot could work?

-How could we model this information so that it could be consumed by other processes down the line?
+How could we model this information so that other processes could consume it down the line?

 They Populate a Data Catalog

-This followup seems ripe for automation.
+This follow-up seems ripe for automation.
 Any time a new source of information is identified, we could queue it up for interrogation.
-I’m referring to the process of exploring the information schema of a given source.
-It’s not always baked into the source system, sometimes it requires tools to get the job done.
-But this is a process that can be kick-started with automation, and then pass the work over to a human for further analysis.
+I’m referring to exploring the information schema of a given source.
+It’s not always baked into the source system; sometimes, it requires tools to get the job done.
+But this process can be kick-started with automation and then pass the work over to a human for further analysis.

 They Collect Business Rules

-When analysts are in meetings they’ll also learn about business rules.
+When analysts are in meetings, they’ll also learn about business rules.
 These rules have a tremendous variety.
 These rules can define which data is valid versus what’s considered bad data.
 These rules can define Service Level Agreements that control when developers can deploy solutions to different environments.
-All of this information is useful, but are we collecting is in a way that we can consume it via machine later?
-Most often I find this information in documentation and have to implement it in code or jobs.
-I’ve never found it collected in a way I could simply reference.
+All of this information is useful, but are we collecting it so that we can consume it via machine later?
+I often find this information in the documentation and have to implement it in code or jobs.
+I’ve never found it collected in a way I could reference.

-The real challenge here is going to be to define a structure that’s flexible enough to allow for rules around subject areas completely unknown before they’re learned.
+The real challenge here is to define a structure that’s flexible enough to allow for rules around subject areas completely unknown before they’re learned.
 They’re also going to have to be enforceable too.
-This sounds incredibly difficult right now, but are there techniques out there that could work?
+This sounds incredibly difficult, but are there techniques that could work?

 There’s far more to the job of a data analyst.
 What tasks am I missing here?
-What are your thoughts on automation and extending the analysts abilities with AI?
+What are your thoughts on automation and extending the analysts’ abilities with AI?
 Could we equip our best analysts to do even more?
-Could we keep up with growing demand through a hybrid solution of human and machine?
+Could we keep up with growing demand through a hybrid solution of humans and machines?
 Share your thoughts below and via Twitter.
 I’m interested in what you think!